 Moving ahead a few decades the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not a great thing.
-So, the U.S. EPA, in cooperation with other agencies and groups around the world, began a phase out of several ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
-The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is recognized as one of the worst offenders.
+So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
+The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is considered one of the worst offenders.

 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports commenced.
-By the start of 2010 the production and import of R22 was reduced.
+By the start of 2010 the production and import of R22 became prohibited.
 However, servicing current, existing equipment is still allowed as long as there is an available supply of R22.
-To guarantee the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
-The production and import of R22 will be continually reduced by law until 2020, when all production and import will be eliminated.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+To confirm the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.